-Proposal Shareholder Proposal Anticipated Vote Political Contribution and Activities Political contributions and lobbying activities generally will be reviewed in consideration of legal restrictions and requirements, applicable policies and historical practice, and its cost- benefit to the company.
+Proposal Shareholder Proposal Anticipated Vote Political Contribution and Activities Political contributions and lobbying activities generally will be reviewed in consideration of legal restrictions and requirements, applicable policies and historical practice, and its cost-benefit to the company.
+Related disclosures to Case-byshareholders generally are supported.
+Case

+Proposal Shareholder Proposal Anticipated Vote Charitable Contributions Charitable contributions, in general, will be reviewed in consideration of applicable policies and historical practice, conflicts of interests, as well as the cost-benefit of Case-bycharitable spending.
 Related disclosures to shareholders generally are supported.
-Case-by-Case Charitable Contributions Charitable contributions, in general, will be reviewed in consideration of applicable policies and historical practice, conflicts of interests, as well as the cost-benefit of charitable spending.
-Related disclosures to shareholders generally are supported.
-Case-by-Case
+Case